Frame

 <button data-testid="directions">Itinéraire</button>

-You can locate the element by it's test id:
+You can locate the element by its test id:

 page.get_by_test_id("directions").click